Birth Injury Compensation Claims

-Giving birth for the first-time is a life-changing experience, but if a birth injury occurs as a result of mistakes made by doctors and midwives, there can be serious consequences for the newborn child.
+Giving birth for the first time is a life-changing experience, but if a birth injury occurs as a result of mistakes made by doctors and midwives, there can be serious consequences for the new-born child.

 As well as having potentially life-changing consequences for the child, birth injuries can have a significant impact on the mental wellbeing of parents.
 On top of that, there can be serious financial implications involved.

 Both the child and the mother can be injured during the birth process.
-Although some of these injuries may have been unavoidable, many can be due to medical malpractice.
+Although some of these injuries may be unavoidable, many can be due to medical malpractice.
 So, if you or your child has suffered as a result of medical negligence, you may be entitled to make a birth injury compensation claim.

 - Cerebral palsy— in the UK it is estimated that 1 in every 400 babies are born with cerebral palsy which can be caused due to oxygen deprivation during birth.
 (Source NICE).
 About 20% of cases of cerebral palsy are caused by injuries during birth.
 (Source Cerebral Palsy Guide).

 - Erb’s palsy— this can be caused when a baby’s shoulders become stuck during birth.
 The structures of the neck can be damaged in addition to the nerves and muscles in the shoulder, arm, and hand.